consulo/consulo-dev.github.io/docs/basics/project_structure.md

 If a project is multi-module, the project SDK is common for all modules within the project by default.
 Optionally, a project can configure an individual SDK for each module.

-For more information about SDKs, see [Working with SDKs](https://www.jetbrains.com/help/idea/working-with-sdks.html) in the IntelliJ IDEA Web Help.

-### Facet
+### Module Extension
-A _facet_ represents a certain configuration, specific for a particular framework/technology associated with a module.
+A _module extension_ represents a certain configuration, specific for a particular framework/technology associated with a module.
-A module can have multiple facets.
+A module can have multiple module extensions.
-E.g., Spring-specific configuration is stored in a Spring facet.
+E.g., Spring-specific configuration is stored in a Spring module extension.

-Facets are documented under [Facet](https://www.jetbrains.com/help/idea/adding-support-for-frameworks-and-technologies.html#facets) and [Language and Framework Specific Guidelines](https://www.jetbrains.com/help/idea/language-and-framework-specific-guidelines.html) in the IntelliJ IDEA Web Help.
+Module extensions are managed via `ModuleExtensionProvider`.

 ## Additional Information
 For more information on each of these entities, see: